 The Wanderlusters Sailing Club, Inc., a nonprofit organization formed in 1968.
 (Yes that's almost 50 years ago!)
 The club is incorporated in Maryland and exists for the advancement of the sport of sailing through education, recreation, and adventure.
 A general meeting of the membership is held in the spring for elections and other necessary business.
 In between general meetings, management and operation of the club is vested in an executive committee, which consists of nine annually elected officers.

-The club owns two sailboats, a 27-foot Catalina sloop and a 30-foot Beneteau sloop, each with an inboard diesel auxiliary engine.
+The club owns two sailboats, a 27-foot Catalina sloop and a Hunter 306, each with an inboard diesel auxiliary engine.
 Both vessels have fiberglass hulls, are sloop-rigged, have sleeping accommodations, and are equipped for cruising.
 The boats are berthed in Annapolis with convenient access to the Chesapeake Bay.